Hackuarium/beemos/scale-i2c/README.md

 Version 1.0.0 has 2 small bugs:

 - small cable has to be soldered as show in the following picture
-- the resistor in the red circle should be 220k instead of 1m
+- the resistor in the red circle should be 220k instead of 1m (fix out of bound A/D converter scale)

 <img src="docs/board100.jpg" />